 Diagnosis of Ebstein Anomaly

-Magnetic resonance imaging (MRI) provides valuable additional detail regarding the tricuspid valve, which helps doctors plan surgery.
+MRI provides valuable additional detail regarding the tricuspid valve, which is helpful in planning surgical intervention.

 Treatment of Ebstein Anomaly